sheharyaar/lagnos-vpn/README.md

 This is a fresh start towards building by SSL based VPN.
 This is solely-worked on by me, I am not accepting contributions at this time.

-Deadline : 31 December 2023 for a POC
+Deadline : ~31 December 2023 for a POC~ Due to other high priority tasks, this project is suspended for now.
+Maybe I will pick this up in April, 2024.

 #### TODO